lstanish/lstanish.github.io/projects.md

 ---
 layout: page
 title: Services and Projects
-subtitle: McLake Consulting
+subtitle: Lee Stanish, LLC
 ---

 Check back soon for a list of our current projects.
 ![]({{ '/assets/img/intro.jpg' | relative_url }})
-Are you interested in starting up a project with McLake?
-Please refer to our [CONTACT](https://ryanmclake.github.io/mclakeconsulting.github.io/contact/) page to get started.
+Are you interested in starting up a project?
+Please refer to our [CONTACT](https://lstanish.github.io/leestanishbio.github.io/contact/) page to get started.